-Instead of a string representing the version, the :version argument can be an expression that is resolved to such a string using the following trivial domain-specific language: in addition to being a literal string, it can be an expression of the form (:read-file-form <pathname-or-string> :at <access-at-specifier>), which will be resolved by reading a form in the specified pathname (read as a subpathname of the current system if relative or a unix-namestring).
-You may use a uiop:access-at specifier with the (optional) :at keyword, by default the specifier is 0, meaning the first form is returned; subforms can also be specified, with e.g. (1 2 2) specifying "the third subform (index 2) of the third subform (index 2) of the second form (index 1)" in the file (mind the off-by-one error in the English language).
+Instead of a string representing the version, the :version argument can be an expression that is resolved to such a string using the following trivial domain-specific language: in addition to being a literal string, it can be an expression of the form (:read-file-form <pathname-or-string> [:at <access-at-specifier>]), or (:read-file-line <pathname-or-string> [:at <access-at-specifier>]).
+As the name suggests, the former will be resolved by reading a form in the specified pathname (read as a subpathname of the current system if relative or a unix-namestring), and the latter by reading a line.
+You may use a uiop:access-at specifier with the :at keyword, by default the specifier is 0, meaning the first form/line is returned.
+For :read-file-form, subforms can also be specified, with e.g. (1 2 2) specifying "the third subform (index 2) of the third subform (index 2) of the second form (index 1)" in the file (mind the off-by-one error in the English language).